ran-dommm/RLS/README.md

 ## Asynchronous Training Framework

-![Loading Model Overview](img/AdaReMo.png "AdaReMo") With a short fine-tuning period, the samples in the fine-tuning pool $\mathcal{F}$ closely track the exploration subspace $\mathcal{E}$ but may lack sufficient samples due to time-consuming simulations.
+![Loading Model Overview](img/AdaReMo.png "AdaReMo") With a short fine-tuning period, the samples in the fine-tuning pool $\mathcal{F}$ closely track the exploration subspace $\mathcal{E}$ but may lack sufficient samples due to time-consuming evaluation.
 On the other hand, a longer fine-tuning interval makes $\mathcal{F}$ denser and more efficient for RM fine-tuning, yet risks lagging RM updates significantly behind policy optimization, leading to misalignment between $\mathcal{O}$ and $\mathcal{E}$ and sub-optimal agent learning based on inaccurate RM feedback.
 Meanwhile, insufficient time may diminish fine-tuning quality, while excessive time may force agents to iterate multiple times with outdated RM, wasting exploration efforts.